Features Proxmox Backup Server

 Proxmox VE Integration

 Tight integration with the virtualization platform Proxmox VE makes Proxmox Backup Server a great choice for seamless backups of your virtual machines (supporting QEMU dirty bitmaps) and containers – even between remote locations.
-The intuitive web interface providing user friendly management, makes it really easy to deploy, manage, and monitor backups.
+The intuitive web interface enables user-friendly management and makes it really easy to deploy, manage, and monitor backups.

-After installing the Proxmox Backup Server on a dedicated host, simply add the backup storage as a new storage backup target on the Proxmox VE node (at least pve-manager 6.2-9 installed).
+After installing the Proxmox Backup Server on a dedicated host, simply add the backup storage as a new storage target on the Proxmox VE node (minimum pve-manager 6.2-9 installed).
 Then you can run backups the same way you would with any other Proxmox VE storage type.

 Security is ensured with a certificate fingerprint.

 Restore single files from a VM or container backup or even start a VM as soon as the restore starts with the Live-restore functionality.

 The Proxmox Tape Backup system provides an easy way to copy datastore content to tapes and restore them at media-set granularity.
 Despite its age, digital magnetic tape continues to provide an easy and economical way for large amounts of data to be archived.
 Tape backup makes sense in any effective enterprise backup plan.